Perinatal mental health, risk, care and treatment (DAA022)

 - peer support worker

-Whilst this course, Perinatal mental health, risk, care and treatment (DAA022), and A brief introduction to perinatal mental health (DAA002), are both aimed at the same professional groups, this course – at 16 hours – is more comprehensive, containing greater detail about perinatal mental illnesses, care and treatment.
+Whilst this course, Perinatal mental health, risk, care and treatment (DAA022), and A brief introduction to perinatal mental health (DAA002), are both aimed at the same professional groups, this 16-hour course is more comprehensive, containing greater detail about perinatal mental illnesses, care and treatment.
 For a shorter overview, we recommend A brief introduction to perinatal mental health (DAA002).

 Course details